#OfficeGoals: Effective Team Communication

 • Goal Alignment — When team members understand the value and importance of personal, professional, and financial goals and hold each other accountable, effective team communication can play a big part in aligning individual goals with those of the practice.

 • Talent Retention — Ensuring employees have a direct and clear career path and understand how they fit into the big picture helps them thrive, which helps the business.
-Replacing staff costs money — possibly up to three times the yearly salary of the person being replaced — making effective communication that fosters transparency and engagement a valuable investment toward employee retention.
+Replacing staff costs money, possibly up to four times the salary of a given position.

 Taking Action